 While timing may not be everything, I remain convinced that it’s an essential ingredient to success.
 It certainly applies in business – whether you’re bringing a product to market, or investing in real estate.
 And I’ve found it to be critical in relationships.
 So many factors must be in place for things to work – mutual goals, chemistry, logistics.

 Believe me – there are deal breakers when you’re 30 that have no relevance whatsoever when you hit 50.
 So perhaps missed opportunities lead the way for unexpected futures we can’t envision – yet.
-Or is that nothing more than a trace of lingering romantic optimism on my part – a flicker generated of a childhood recollection?
+Or is that nothing more than a trace of lingering romantic optimism on my part – a good sign – and a flicker generated of a childhood recollection?

 - Who hasn’t encountered the “great guy” at the wrong time?